ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 - There is some problem with the tokenizer, I have some function only ready for Qwen

+Around 3s per instance when training with batch size 32 and 4096 max sequence length.

 #### Data collator

 The data collator adds a new labels field to the batch that allows to skip the user text.